 Alexis Lundy, Director of the Covenant Choir and Soprano Soloist

 A native of Locust Grove, Georgia, soprano Alexis Lundy is a graduate of the prestigious Indiana University Jacobs School of Music where she received her Master of Music degree in voice performance.
 While at Indiana University, her stage credits included Zdenka in Richard Strauss’ Arabella, Micaëla in Carmen, and Pamina in The Magic Flute.
 Other roles have included Rosalinda in Die Fledermaus, Angelina in Trial by Jury, and Edith in Pirates of Penzance.
 Miss Lundy has been a young artist with Des Moines Metro Opera and a studio artist with Central City Opera.
 She performed the role of Mimi in Portland Opera’s Opera To Go educational outreach tour of La Bohème.
 When singing with Portland’s Opera to Go in Oregon, she toured the state performing for and teaching children to encourage an appreciation for opera.
 She also sang the role of Mimi in concert with the Oregon East Symphony.
 She was the soprano soloist for Mahler’s Fourth Symphony performed with the Indiana University Festival Orchestra under the baton of conductor Roberto Abbado.
 Other oratorio credits include Handel’s Messiah, the Mozart Requiem, Camille Saint-Saëns’ Christmas Oratorio and Haydn’s Salve Regina.
 Miss Lundy has twice been named a winner in the Metropolitan Opera National Council district auditions.
 She has received first-place awards at National Association of Teachers of Singing competitions at both state and regional levels.
 She was the winner of the first annual William Knight Performers’ Competition and placed second nationally in the Music Teachers National Association Young Artist Voice Competition.
 She graduated cum laude with honors in music from Shorter College in Rome, GA, where she received bachelor degrees in voice performance and music education.
-She has directed children’s choirs at Rome First United Methodist Church and Luella Baptist Church where she also directed programs for the adult choir.
-She has been a staff soloist for churches in Georgia and Indiana.
-Ms Lundy is a member of the chamber choir Coro Vocati.
-She currently teaches at Gordon College in Barnesville, Georgia, has a private studio for voice and piano, and is a staff singer at Glenn Memorial.
+Miss Lundy currently serves as co-director of the Georgia District Metropolitan Opera National Council Auditions.
+She teaches music at the Lower School of Holy Innocents' Episcopal School.
+She is a member of the Atlanta Symphony Orchestra Chorus and Chamber Chorus as well as the chamber choir Coro Vocati.

 Kristen Gwaltney, Director of the Carol Choir